Nytra/ResoniteInterprocessLib/README.md

 ## Usage

 After including the library in your project, all you have to do is create your own instance of the `Messenger` class.
 You can do this at any time, even before Resonite starts.

-Make sure both processes register with the same name.
+### !!!
+Make sure both processes register with the same name !!!

 ```
 var messenger = new Messenger("PluginName");